 The Center Seville is a response to the growing challenges and complexities of the 21st century.

 Our goal is to build a world-class, tuition-free, learning center that unites student leaders from around the world and provides them with the tools, perspectives, and networks required to ensure our future remains healthy, peaceful, and full of opportunity.
-Crucially, our lack of financial barriers will allow our program to remain merit based and globally representative, which will create a community of impassioned student ambassadors from dozens of countries united by an ability and desire to initiate significant change.
+Crucially, our lack of financial barriers will allow our program to remain merit based and globally representative.
+This will enable TCS to realize a distinguished community of students from dozens of countries who are bound by a desire and ability to address our growing social and environmental concerns.

-The Center's accredited eight month gap year program is designed to ensure our graduates become invaluable assets to their future colleges, communities, and states.
-Our curriculum will balance broad and rigorous college level academics with self-directed learning, community engagement, and European cultural immersion.
-Furthermore, our integrated farm, studios, and pursuit of healthy lifestyles will foster a dynamic yet tranquil environment where students can explore new disciplines designed to enrich their lives.
+Our accredited eight month curriculum is designed to best engage young active learners and combines broad and rigorous college level academics with self-directed learning, community engagement, and cultural immersion.
+Furthermore, our integrated farm, studios, and pursuit of healthy lifestyles will introduce students to disciplines that will both enrich their lives and ensure they become invaluable assets to their future colleges, communities, and countries.

-Our greatest asset will be our international community of students and staff who will stimulate a unique learning environment predicated on peer-to-peer engagement and cross-cultural understanding.
-Ultimately, it will be the collaboration and relationships between these exceptional individuals that will motivate, enable, and sustain them in realizing their fullest potential and in pioneering significant social change, both within their own countries and beyond.
+However, our greatest asset will be our international community of students and staff who will stimulate a unique learning environment predicated on peer-to-peer engagement and cross-cultural understanding.
+Ultimately, it will be the collaboration and relationships between these exceptional individuals that will motivate, enable, and sustain them in realizing their fullest potential and in pioneering meaningful change, both within their own nations and beyond.

 In financing this project through the goodwill of donors we aim to set an example of generosity, which we trust our students will reciprocate—and multiply.
 In this way our donors will not only help build a global learning center but their contributions will represent a formidable investment in our collective future.